minerllabs/public-site/diamond/index.md

     - /competition/
 ---

-## [Sign-up to participate on <u>[AIcrowd]</u>!](https://www.aicrowd.com/challenges/neurips-2021-minerl-diamond-competition)
+## [The Diamond challenge is now a part of the <u>[BASALT]</u> competition!](https://minerl.io/basalt/)

 <div class="sidebarstatus">
     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>

-We are holding a competition on sample-efficient reinforcement learning using human priors.
+In 2019, 2020, and 2021, we held a competition on sample-efficient reinforcement learning using human priors.
 Standard methods require months to years of game time to attain human performance in complex games such as Go and StarCraft.
-In our competition, participants develop a system to obtain a diamond in Minecraft using only four days of training time.
+In our competition, participants developed a system to obtain a diamond in Minecraft using only four days of training time.
 <!-- <div style="text-align: center; margin: auto" width='100%'> -->
 <iframe allowFullScreen="allowFullScreen" src="https://www.youtube.com/embed/4ohomnzr1LM?ecver=1&amp;iv_load_policy=3&amp;rel=0&amp;showinfo=0&amp;yt:stretch=16:9&amp;autohide=1&amp;color=white&amp;width=560&amp;width=560" width="100%" height="395" allowtransparency="true" frameborder="0" style="margin:auto">
 </iframe>
 <!-- </div> -->

-The MineRL Diamond competition offers a set of Gym environments paired with human demonstrations to provide participants with the ability to tackle the difficult Minecraft sample efficiently.
-This year we have two tracks:
+The MineRL Diamond challenge offers a set of Gym environments paired with human demonstrations.

-1. *Research Track* - continues the challenge from last year where the action and observation spaces are vectorized and obfuscated to prevent participants from using domain knowledge to solve the ObtainDiamond task.
-2. *Intro Track* - Removes the obfuscation and allows for any creative solution to solving the task, whether entirely scripted, entirely learned, or a hybrid approach.
+The goal of providing the demonstartions is to enable participants to tackle the problem in a sample-efficient manner.
+In previous years, we vectorized obfuscated the action and observaton spaces to promote the development of generalizable solutions.
+This year, the Diamond challenge will be folded into the BASALT competition as a more well-defined task.
+With this challenge, participants can use any creative solution and are not required to use the obfuscated action and observation spaces.

 <h5 style="text-align: center;"><b>Sample snippets of the dataset.</b></h5>